 See Section 26(1)(k) of the Therapeutic Goods Act 1989.
 Quality and safety requirements prescribed in the Regulations for particular listable goods or categories of listable goods.

-The way in which therapeutic goods are presented for supply, and includes matters relating to the name of the goods, the labelling and packaging of the goods and any advertising or other informational material associated with the goods.
+In relation to therapeutic goods means: The way in which therapeutic goods are presented for supply, and includes matters relating to the name of the goods, the labelling and packaging of the goods and any advertising or other informational material associated with the goods.

 Is the outcome variable that is designated as the key in the design or analysis of the trial results.